Hong Zao Chicken (红糟鸡)

 To make the soupy version, in step 6, you add in about 3-4 bowls water to your liking.
 You just have to add more salt to taste.
 You may also add in pre-soak shitake mushroom in step 5.

-1. Yeo said:
+1. Yeo says:

 Hi